department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v0/description.md

     * Additionally, the response includes an ETag header containing an MD5 hash of the submitted payload.
 This can be compared to the submitted payload to ensure data integrity of the upload.

 ### Status Simulation
 Given the downstream connections of this API, we allow **(IN DEVELOPER ENVIRONMENT ONLY)** passing in a header `Status-Override` on the `/uploads/{id}` endpoint that will allow you to change the status of your submission to simulate the various scenarios.
-The available statuses are `pending`, `uploaded`, `received`, `processing`, `success`, `vbms`, and `error`.
+The available statuses are `pending`, `uploaded`, `received`, `processing`, `success`, and `error`.
 The meaning of the various statuses is listed below in Models under DocumentUploadStatusAttributes.

 ### Status Caching
 Due to current system limitations, data for the `/uploads/report` endpoint is cached for one hour.